Protesters are unhappy with Trump's treatment of undocumented immigrants

 “No, you’re going to pay for the wall,” said Alberto Madero, 59, holding a sign that read “We will not pay for your [expletive] wall.”

-Beyond immigration, protesters were also concerned about the possibility of new taxes on Mexican goods and remittances
+Beyond immigration, protesters were also concerned about the possibility of new taxes on Mexican goods and remittances, as well as the prospect of the United States withdrawing from a trade deal with Mexico.

 Some simply don’t understand why Trump has focused so much of his criticism on Mexico.